dhellmann/pymotw-3/source/networking.rst

-The low-level :mod:`socket` library provides direct access to the native C socket library, and can be used to communicate with any network service.  :mod:`select` watches multiple sockets simultaneously, and is useful for allowing network servers to communicate with multiple clients simultaneously.
+The low-level :mod:`socket` library provides direct access to the native C socket library, and can be used to communicate with any network service.  :mod:`selectors` provides a high-level interface for watching multiple sockets simultaneously, and is useful for allowing network servers to communicate with multiple clients simultaneously. :mod:`select` provides the low-level APIs used by :mod:`selectors`.

 The frameworks in :mod:`socketserver` abstract out a lot of the repetitive work necessary to create a new network server.
 The classes